dpendery/jetti/README.md

 * orders
 * one-to-many relationship field on shipmentcontainers to shipments
 * one-to-many relationship field on orders to shipmentcontainers

+## Configuring Postman

+Launch Postman and import the Jetti collection.

+Create an environment for Jetti.

+Create **client_id** and **client_secret** variables and set them to the EP CC client ID and client secret values.

+Create a variable **epData** with the value set to empty curly brackets, i.e. {}:

+## Creating Flows

+Launch the Runner.

+Select the Jetti environment.

+Select the Jetti collection.

+De-select all requests in the Run Order panel.

+Select the "Retrieve client token" request.

+Click "Run Jetti".

+Click "Collection Runner" in the upper left to return to the main runner panel.

+*Note:  You may need to click a Reload button in the Run Order panel.*

+Click "Data Model" in the collection folder on the left, then "Data Model Configuration".

+Ensure all requests are selected in the Run Order panel.

+Click "Run Jetti".

+## Resetting the Flows

+Use these steps to delete all flow data.

+Launch the Runner.

+Select the Jetti environment.

+Select the Jetti collection.

+De-select all requests in the Run Order panel.

+Select the "Retrieve client token" request.

+Click "Run Jetti".

+Click "Collection Runner" in the upper left to return to the main runner panel.

+*Note:  You may need to click a Reload button in the Run Order panel.*

+Click "Data Model" in the collection folder on the left, then "Data Model Reset".

+Ensure all requests are selected in the Run Order panel.

+Click "Run Jetti".

 # Service Endpoints